willyhuang18/Weather-Dashborad/README.md

 # Weather-Dashborad
-Work independent to create Quiz website from blank:
+Work independent to create weather dashboard website from blank:

 - As a Developer, I want to use the knowledge I learned to generate weather dashboard by using JavaScript, JQuery, HTML, and CSS.